gfeindel/gabefeindel.com/resume.md

 permalink: /resume/
 ---

 I thrive on using technology to help others succeed.
-My love for people, passion for learning, and experience in IT Operations and software development uniquely equip me to create technology solutions that help others realize their potential.
+My love for people, passion for learning, and experience in IT and software development uniquely equip me to create technology solutions that help others realize their potential.

 ## Skills

 ### Soft Skills